dbemerydt/dbemerydt.github.io/_posts/2018-8-24-rap-mental-health.md

 ---
 layout: page
-title: Mental health in hip hop -- a data-driven preliminary peak
+title: Mental health in hip hop -- a data-driven preliminary peek
 ---

 ## Some motivation